turingschool/front-end-curriculum/projects/module-2/fitlit-part-two-agile.md

 ### Iteration 6 - Applying Instructor Feedback from Part 1

 - Implement instructor feedback from Part 1.
 Be sure to ask your instructor about any clarifying questions you have about feedback.
-- Consider any additional refactoring opportunities:
-    - Identify redundant code in your classes and opportunities for DRYing it up
+- Consider any additional refactoring opportunities.
+For example, identify redundant code in your functions and opportunities for DRYing them up.
-    - Refactor **within** your classes to create dynamic methods that use arguments/parameters for changing their behavior.

 ### Catching Up on Functionality